jinman36/reading-notes-102/class2.md

 - fish
 running inside of a terminal - different features for each

-Cheat sheet command
+# Cheatsheet Commands
 - whoami
-user name
+  - user name

 - echo "hello terminal"
-return message on screen that is typed within ""
+  - return message on screen that is typed within ""

 - echo $user
-user name
+  - user name

 - echo $path

 - pwd
-present working directory - where are you working in your computer
+  - present working directory - where are you working in your computer

 - ls
-List - differnt folders and files in directory
+  - List - differnt folders and files in directory

 - cd documents
-change directory - documents
+  - change directory - documents

 - clear
-remove everything from screen
+  - remove everything from screen

 - ls -l

 -ls -a
-shows hidden folders .hiddenfiles
+  - shows hidden folders .hiddenfiles

 - ls .
-cf projects
+  - cf projects

 -ls ..

 - ls ../pictures
-relative to where I'm at right now ->from here to whats in pictures folder
+  - relative to where I'm at right now ->from here to whats in pictures folder

 - cd.. / Pictures
-moves you to pictures folder
+  - moves you to pictures folder

 - cd documents
-change directory -. doc
+  - change directory -. doc

 - mkdir subDir
-make directory
+  - make directory

 - touch readme.md

 - vim
-remote into remote server
+  - remote into remote server

 (:q) enter) will get you out

 - cat README.md | grep "README.md"

 - rm README.md
-removes removes folder - skips trashcan
+  - removes removes folder - skips trashcan

-rm will not remove directory
+  - rm will not remove directory

 - rm -rf
-(rm) remove (-r) recusivly, all children (f) force
+  - (rm) remove (-r) recusivly, all children (f) force

 -man rm/ls/cd
-explains the command
+  - explains the command

 - chmod u+x myscript.sh
-be careful of chmod
+  - be careful of chmod

 - linex and Unix alias commands